A journey through the Douro Wine Region, the world’s first demarcated wine region

 In Pinhão, the Cozinha da Clara, at Quinta de La Rosa, features a terrace with a privileged view of the Douro River.
 Another traditional establishment is Rabelo Restaurant at the Vintage House Douro Hotel, which offers contemporary reinterpretations of traditional dishes.

-To finish the list, be sure to visit the Tabua D’aço restaurant, located in the village of Tabuaço, on the left bank of the Douro River.
-The restaurant is run by Chef Thomas Egger, the first to receive the Green Chef title in Portugal, given to those who work only with organic products and natural ingredients.
-If you are looking for a place to stay in the Douro that combines hospitality with good food, take a look at the Casa dos Ruis, also owned by the Chef, the hotel is well located and has a strong focus on gastronomy.
+To finish the list, be sure to visit the Tabua D’aço restaurant, run by Chef Thomas Egger, the first to receive the Green Chef title in Portugal.
+If you’re looking to stay in the region, check out Casa dos Ruis, a boutique hotel also owned by the Chef, well located and has a strong focus on gastronomy.

 Best hotels and accommodation